 Keep in mind, Dave (dad!) started bringing us to Disney World when he was on a teacher’s salary.
 Our mom was a stay at home mom.
-We know what it is like to go to Disney on a budget.
-We went to Disney on a budget and we still go to Disney on a budget.
-Our budgets have changed over the years but we still use one.
+We know what it is like to go to Disney on a tight budget.

 In fact, having a budget is part of what has caused us to become experts on Disney.
 Figuring out how to save money at Disney requires research but it is definitely something you can do.
-Here are 15 tips to help you do Disney on a budget.

-15 Tips For Planning a Trip to Disney World on a Budget
+23 Tips For Planning a Trip to Disney World on a Budget

-This post may include affiliate links which means we may earn a small commission if you shop using the links below at no additional cost to you.
-Thanks so much for supporting our family and this blog!
+Disney With Dave’s Daughters is a participant in the Amazon Services LLC Associates Program.
+This post may include affiliate links which means I may earn a small commission if you shop using the links below at no additional cost to you.

-1. Go off-season.
+1. Go Off-season

-Try to avoid the middle to the end of December (Christmas, New years), April 1 – 15 (Easter, Spring Break), May 20 – 25 (Memorial Weekend), pretty much all of summer but especially July 1 – 5 (4th of July weekend) and November 21 – 29 (Thanksgiving week) as these dates are peak times!
+Try to avoid the middle to the end of December (Christmas, New Years), April 1 – 15 (Easter, Spring Break), May 20 – 25 (Memorial Weekend), pretty much all of summer but especially July 1 – 5 (4th of July weekend) and November 21 – 29 (Thanksgiving week) as these dates are peak times!

 A good rule of thumb is the lighter the crowds, the lower the cost!
-If you take a quick look at our crowd calendar you can start to see pockets of good times to go because the crowds AND the prices will be lower.
+If you take a quick look at our Disney World crowd calendar you can start to see pockets of good times to go because the crowds AND the prices will be lower.

-For example, Disney will periodically run free dining plan deals!
+For example, Disney will periodically run Disney dining plan deals!
 This is definitely something you need to look into.
-Or better yet…

 3. Go with a Travel Agent